 I have spent almost 3 hours to complete this script and test it for couple of sample scenarios during this weekend (31/01/10).
-It drops all the objects of the schema and then drops the schema itself.
-And automatically takes care of all the object dependencies with in the schema by dropping all of them in a specific order that will resolve the dependency issues.
+It drops all objects of a schema and then drops the schema itself.
+The script automatically takes care of all the object dependencies with in the schema by dropping all of its objects in a specific order that will resolve the dependency issues.

 You can download the SP created using the script from here (MS Word Document) or use this Google Doc link to view the script ( Thanks to Elias for the link ).